w3tecch/express-graphql-typescript-boilerplate/README.md

 ### Linting
 * Run code analysis using `npm run lint`.
 This runs tshint.
+* There is also a vscode task for this called lint.

 ### Tests
 * Run the unit tests using `npm test` or `npm run test:pretty` for more detailed reporting.
+* There is also a vscode task for this called test.

 ### Running in dev mode
 * Run `npm run serve` to start nodemon with ts-node, which will serve your app.